 Beware!
 "Alice In Wonderland" can make you jump off the cliff

-Signs, diagnosis and treatment of AIWS totally depends on the activities and experiences reported by the patient.
-There are many cases where people are unable to identify its symptoms, and this leads to lower number of patients registered for AIWS.
-It is believed that at least 10 percent of the population experiences these effects at least once in their lifetime.
+Signs, diagnosis and treatment of AIWS totally depend on the activities and experiences reported by the patient.
+There are many cases where people are unable to identify its symptoms.
+This leads to a lower number of patients registered for AIWS.
+It is believed that at least 10 percent of the population experience this effect at least once in a lifetime.
 In some cases, AIWS is found to be genetic, where generations have had faced the same issue during a particular period of their lives.

-Since the patient loses the sense of distance, time, height, volume or dimensions, many people lose their life because of AIWS.
-Abigail Moss, the deputy editor of popular website PlanetIvy.com, started to experience the strange hallucinations at the age of five.
+Since the patient loses a sense of distance, time, height, volume, or dimensions, many people lose their life because of AIWS.
+Abigail Moss, the deputy editor of popular website PlanetIvy.com, started to experience strange hallucinations at the age of five.
 She was diagnosed with AIWS after it was featured in an episode of the hit television series 'House'.
-With every attack, she felt like her body is growing rapidly and everything around her is shrinking in with the same rate.
+With every attack, she felt like her body is growing rapidly and everything around her is shrinking in at the same rate.
 She said, ‘‘When I was younger, I would suffer from attacks almost every other day and that was quite scary.
 What made it worse was that nobody knew what it was.’’